Contents

 The Report Selector screen allows the viewing of several different time data reports.

-To access the Report Selector select View | Reports from the Timesheet Entry Screen menu.
+To access the Report Selector select View | Reports from the main screen menu.
 The following screen will pop up:

 The reporting screen consists of a menu, the report selector and the filters.
 See below for a description of each section.